Suuurpiiiiise! It’s Gruul!

 Obviously, being able to play one of these creatures first, keep it alive on the field for a turn, proceed to play Calamity, Galloping Inferno and then attack with them turns out to be quite utopian as a scenario.

-That's where the force of Smuggler's Surprise comes into play: with 7 mana it gives us the opportunity to bring two creatures into the battlefield and give them both indestructible and hexproof.
+That's where the force of Smuggler's Surprise comes into play: with 7 mana it gives us the opportunity to bring two creatures onto the battlefield and give them both indestructible and hexproof.

-In an ideal scenario this deck is able to generate a one turn kill already during tun 4 and these kind of interactions, potentially really fast, should never go underhand, especially in a format with such a small pool of cards.
+In an ideal scenario, this deck is able to generate a one-turn kill already during turn 4 and this kind of interaction, potentially really fast, should never go underhand, especially in a format with such a small pool of cards.

-I think it should be tried and maybe improved considering that aggro are now little present in the format.
+I think it should be tried and maybe improved considering that aggro decks are now less present in the format.

 Rate this article